Six funny Spanish mistakes to avoid in Latin America

 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

-For those who learn Spanish from Spain, there’s a lot to get used to.
+For those who learn Spanish from Spain, or are learning Spanish in LatAm for the first time, there’s a lot to get used to.
 Latin Americans have renamed almost every fruit and vegetable, and each country has their own way of saying certain things.
-Whilst we’ll let you figure some of these out for yourself, in order to help you avoid some common and humiliating pitfalls, we’ve compiled a list of the top 6 embarrassing Spanish mistakes to avoid during your time in Latin America.
+Whilst we’ll let you figure some of these out for yourself, in order to help you avoid some common and humiliating pitfalls, we’ve compiled a list of the top 6 funny Spanish mistakes to avoid during your time in Latin America.

 2. Catching the bus vs sexually assaulting the bus

-This is a classic mistake for those who learn Spanish initially in Spain, and then try to use their knowledge during travels in Latin America.
-In Spain you would use the verb ‘coger’ when catching the bus, among other things.
+This is a classic Spanish mistake for those who began their learning in Spain, and then try to use their knowledge during travels in Latin America.
+In Spain, you would use the verb ‘coger’ when catching the bus, among other things.

 However, 5000-odd miles across the Atlantic, this word takes a very different meaning; especially in Central America.
 A slang word to explain what you did with your one-night stand isn’t really an appropriate thing to casually say in public, especially not in relation to a bus.